mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/release-notes/1.6.2/index.md

 ### Known Issues

-There are some limitations upgrading to this Konvoy version due to the migration of Helm v2 to Helm v3 of large ConfigMaps to helm v3 Secrets for Prometheus and the need to delete and redeploy this addon.
+There are some limitations upgrading to this Konvoy version due to the migration of Helm v2 to Helm v3 of large ConfigMaps to Helm v3 Secrets for Prometheus and the need to delete and redeploy this addon.
 For more information, see [Helm v2 to v3 migration](../../addons/helmv2-to-v3-migration/)